Koita and Ndongala score as Kasimpasa take maximum Super Lig points at Genclerbirligi | Goal.com

 The Congolese player is on loan from Belgian club Genk and has played 15 times for Kasimpasa since arriving in January.

 The Apaches move above Denizlispor to 11th place in the standings and are now seven points clear of the relegation zone.
-They have also now recorded two wins on the bounce after a 2-0 victory against giants Fenerbahce last week, and five in a row since beating Kayserispor.
+They have also now recorded two wins on the bounce since league resumption after a 2-0 victory against giants Fenerbahce last week, and five in a row since beating Kayserispor.